angelovangel/r-faster2/README.md

 )
 ```

-The following additional libraries are needed:
+The following additional `R` libraries are needed:

 ```
 dplyr